Modified 9/30/2014 -- Diet & Fitness section has been revamped for ease of use

 Which is where this guide comes in.
 This is not about passing, specifically; this is about looking good.
 It wasn't enough for me just to be a dude -- I wanted to be a hot dude.
 And I suspect you do too.

 My name is Gabriel.
-I'm a female-to-male transsexual (to be clinical about it), 27 years old at the time of this writing.
-I've been dressing like a dude for over six years and on testosterone for four.
+I'm a female-to-male transsexual (to be clinical about it), currently 29 years old.
+I've been dressing like a dude since I was about 20, and on testosterone since I was 22.

 I'm a vain little beastie; looking good is important to me, more than it is to most cisguys, which I attribute directly to transsexual body image insecurity.
 What can I say?
 I'm compensating for a small penis.

 I have a deep and abiding interest in men's fashion.
 I subscribe to men's fashion magazines, surf fashion blogs, and have read Alan Flusser from cover to cover.
 I have strong opinions about tassels on wing-tips, pleated vs. flat-front trousers, and how many buttons I want on my suit jackets.
 Yes, I am that kind of fag.

 My tastes in fashion can be idiosyncratic and a lot of my advice here is specifically what I like; I was also living in Tokyo for my formative years as a man, where they have very different ideas about menswear.
 (To wit: pink is considered a perfectly masculine color, and straight guys pluck their eyebrows.)
 Obviously you don't have to do everything that I do -- this is not the Complete Illustrated Guide to Dressing Like Gabriel.
 There's more than one way to be trans, and this world is more than big enough for all types.
 I'm sharing the tips and tricks that worked for me, in the hopes that you can use them to put together a style that both expresses your own personality and helps you get read as male.